ComputerSocietySPC/iMouse/README.md

 - Scroll the page up or down by raising both the index finger and the middle finger and moving it vertically.
 - Switch between tabs in the browser by raising all fingers and moving the index finger horizontally.

+## Our model series
+- `iMouse_Opt.py` is a version that provides maximum performance and processing speed.
+It only shows the camera view in the cv2 window.
+- `iMouse_Opt.py` is a version that provides a powerful display, providing real time data of the motion of the hand in the cv2 window.

 ## Requirements

 - Python 3.x